- Application Deadline

 Please email a single pdf document containing:

 - a letter outlining why you want to participate in this program and what you hope to achieve through mentorship (make sure the letter also includes information regarding how we can contact you by phone, email and post); please also describe your artistic practice (if English is not your first langauge and you would would like to apply verbally, please call the office and we can make accommodations)

 - an artist résumé (maximum three pages)

-- up to 20 jpg images of your artwork, embedded in the same pdf document, or links to up to 10 minutes of video captioned with titles of the work, the media, date completed and dimensions
+- up to 20 embedded jpg images of your artwork or links to up to 10 minutes of video captioned with titles of the work, the media, date completed and dimensions

 If you are not already a member, please also submit a MAWA membership form and payment.
 MAWA membership costs $15 for underwaged persons and $30 for others.
 Applications are due at MAWA by Friday, April 28 at 4pm.
 Email applications to [email protected] and put “FMP” in the subject heading.